 - Action– The customer has decided to (not) purchase the product.

-- Buy– Ultimately, the consumer selects a brand at the moment of purchase.
-Here the customers explore and evaluate your product and service placement, packaging, availability, pricing, and sales interactions.
+- Buy – Ultimately, the consumer selects a brand at the moment of purchase.
+Here the customers explore and evaluate your product and service placement, product packaging, availability, pricing, and sales interactions.
 It is the most potent and delicate touchpoint.

 Firstly, the evolution of available information sources to the customers through which they can interact and influence each other buying decisions.
 Secondly, human relationships are dearer to companies today.
 A minor financial setback is recoverable over a period; however, it’s far more challenging to get rid of the tarnished brand image.

-How do you make a sales funnel from scratch?
+How do you make a Sales Funnel for B2B from scratch?